nf-core/test-datasets/README.md

 ## Full-sized test data

-The full sized test data in this repository will be used to test the pipeline without the basecalling, demultiplexing and alignment step.
+The full sized test data in this repository will be used to test the pipeline without the basecalling and demultiplexing step from the SG-NEx Project public dataset.
 The associated parameters and settings to run the pipeline can be found in [`test_full.config`](https://github.com/nf-core/nanoseq/blob/master/conf/test_full.config).

 ### Files